Competition Details

 Email

-Correct email addresses are required for all students on the team and the email must be functioning in order to access the Peaqs platform.
-This email must also be the same email that the team recorded in registration.
+Correct email addresses are required for all students on the team and the email must be functioning in order to participate in the Challenge.
+This email must also be the same email that the team recorded in the Student Team Application form.
 If an email is not correct, please immediately message the GBSN team.
 This is also how the GBSN team will be communicating important updates during the competition process.

 Terms and Conditions